 The BIT is a bank collective trust for which PNC Bank, National Association (PNC Bank) is Trustee.
 The primary objective of the BIT is to generate competitive risk-adjusted returns by investing in commercial real estate.
 The investors in the BIT are comprised of qualified pension funds and retirement plans with union beneficiaries.
 As a collateral objective, BIT investments help create union jobs and promote positive labor relations.
-As of March 31, 2020, the BIT had a gross asset value of $7.1 billion, and a net asset value of $5.3 billion.
+As of March 31, 2022, the BIT had a gross asset value of $7.0 B, and a net asset value of $5.3 B.

-Securities offered through AFL-CIO ITC Financial, LLC (ITCF) MEMBER FINRA, SIPC
+Securities offered through AFL-CIO ITC Financial, LLC (ITCF) MEMBER FINRA.

 The BIT invests exclusively in US markets and has developed and implemented a comprehensive written union labor policy.
-In its 31-year history, the BIT has invested over $7.4 billion for the development and acquisition of more than 200 office, retail, multifamily, hotel, warehouse, and mixed-use properties across the country.
-These investments have generated approximately 80 million hours in union construction work and created thousands of union jobs in the service, maintenance and operations of facilities owned by the BIT.
+In its 33-year history, the BIT has invested over $7.4 billion for the development and acquisition of more than 200 office, retail, multifamily, hotel, warehouse, and mixed-use properties across the country.
+These investments have generated millions of union construction work hours and created thousands of union jobs in the service, maintenance and operations of facilities owned by the BIT.

 As a fund carrying the AFL-CIO name, the BIT offers eligible pension and retirement plans the opportunity to diversify their portfolios, reduce risk and enhance returns through prudent investments in the development and acquisition of commercial real estate.
 The comprehensive written union labor policy is designed to benefit the BIT’s investments by promoting positive labor relations, quality construction and productivity through the use of trained and skilled craft workers, while minimizing possible costs associated with labor disputes on properties in which the BIT invests, and to produce various union-related collateral benefits with respect to the creation of union jobs and the assurance of organizational rights to employees.